 As one of the City Colleges of Chicago, Richard J. Daley College shares in the vision and mission of the District.
 In addressing the diverse community of the southwest side of Chicago, Daley College provides opportunities for higher education, professional growth and cultural enrichment.
 Daley College is committed to high quality, affordable programs which are responsive to the educational and career needs of the community.

-The teacher population of 132 teachers has stayed relatively flat over five years.
+The teacher population of 130 teachers has grown by 12% over five years.